iotaledger/iota/docker/fullnode/README.md

 ### Download the IOTA Genesis Blob

 The genesis blob defines the IOTA network configuration.
 Before starting the Full Node, download the latest `genesis.blob` file to ensure compatibility with your version of IOTA.
+Keep in mind that the [IOTA Mainnet](https://wiki.iota.org/build/networks-endpoints/#iota) runs the
+[Stardust Protocol](https://wiki.iota.org/learn/protocols/stardust/introduction/) at the moment, so only Testnet and Devnet blobs are available.

 - [Testnet genesis blob](https://dbfiles.testnet.iota.cafe/genesis.blob):
   `curl -fLJO https://dbfiles.testnet.iota.cafe/genesis.blob`